Some Low Cost Book Marketing Tips

 Share Reviews

-I love to share reviews on social media because followers aren’t necessary going to Amazon or Goodread to look for reviews.
+I love to share reviews on social media because followers aren’t necessarily going to Amazon or Goodreads to look for reviews.
 A social media review can serve two purposes.
 First, they are effective in communicating what readers think of your book.
 Second, I use them to encourage other readers to also post reviews.
-I’ll share short two-sentence reviews to signal that you don’t need to write a long essay.
-Something short and sweet works too.
+I’ll share short, two-sentence reviews to signal that you don’t need to write a long essay.
+Something short and sweet works, too.
 You can be creative with your reviews.
 For example, you can create a banner ad containing quotes from multiple reviews.

 Selfies

-If you’re going to post selfies on social media, why not tie in your books in some way.
-There are a lot of creative ways to pose with your books.
+If you’re going to post selfies on social media, why not incorporate your books into the picture?
+There are many creative ways to pose with your books.

 Memes

 I sometimes find a meme that connects with one of my books.
 It’s a fun way to promote your books.
 Below is a meme that I’ve used.
-I just add in the post that the book (eg., LOVED MARS HATED THE FOOD) is available on Amazon and Kindle Unlimited.
-If you’ve read the book, you would definitely get the reference.
+I just added in the post that the book (e.g., LOVED MARS HATED THE FOOD) is available on Amazon and Kindle Unlimited.
+If you’ve read the book, you will definitely get the reference.

 Screenshots of Book Excerpts

 Instead of the book cover, you can post screenshots of book excerpts.
-Share a few paragraphs to let people get an idea what the writing is like.
+Share a few paragraphs to give people an idea of the writing.
 The idea is to get them to head over to Amazon and check it out.

-Really there are no limits to the different ways you can promote your books.
-The idea is to get people scrolling through their timeline to stop and check you out.
+There are no limits to the different ways you can promote your books.
+The idea is to get people scrolling through their timelines to stop and check you out.
 Use things that will catch the eye.
-Make a video about your book, yourself, or anything that will plug your work.
+Make a video about your book, yourself, or anything that will promote your work.
 Find ways to stand out in the clutter of social media.
-Book links are nice but aren’t that eye-catching.
+Book links are nice but aren’t eye-catching.